vaibhavsagar/website/drafts/popcount.md

 And now for something completely different: binary convolutional neural networks!
 But first, what are they?

-Binary means that we're using matrices consisting of only the values +1 (coded as `1`) and -1 (coded as `0`), as opposed to 32-bit floating-point values.
+- Binary means that we're using matrices consisting of only the values +1 (coded as `1`) and -1 (coded as `0`), as opposed to 32-bit floating-point values.

-Convolutional means matrix multiplication is involved?
+- Convolutional means matrix multiplication is involved?

-Neural networks are systems inspired by animal brains (I'm a bit hazy on this part).
+- Neural networks are systems inspired by animal brains (I'm a bit hazy on this part).

 In summary, we have to do binary matrix multiplication.
-But why?
+But what's special about binary matrices?

 Ordinary matrix multiplication on 32-bit values is a good fit on desktop computers with powerful CPUs and GPUs, but increasingly we also want to do